 - Report led by Dr. Greg Davis, Gage Smith, and OSU Extension Community Development team

 - Research and report generated by Dr. Debby Lewis, Amy Elhadi, and Brian Butler from OSU Extension Learning and Organizational Development

-- In-person visits will be held on September 16-17 on campus.
-Committee members represent diverse perspectives of community development programs varying in size, scope, and geographic location.
-The committee will submit a final report outlining observations and insights.
+- In-person visits were held in September 2019 on campus.
+Committee members represented diverse perspectives of community development programs varying in size, scope, and geographic location.
+The committee submitted a final report outlining observations and insights.

 - Key stakeholder communication throughout the process